melnyk-viktor/aoc2023/README.md

   -days string
         Comma-separated list of days to run solutions for -session string
-        Session cookie for AoC website
+        Session cookie for AoC website, can be set via AOC_SESSION env variable
 ```

 > [!WARNING]